-SNHS staff partner with families in helping them establish medical and dental homes for their children to help keep their children up-to-date on their schedule of medical and oral health care.
+SNHS staff partner with families in helping them establish medical and dental homes (ongoing continuous source of care) for their children to help keep their children up-to-date on their schedule of medical and oral health care.
 Information is gathered from the parent during enrollment and ongoing through the program year.
 Staff work in collaboration with the family to obtain necessary documentation from health care providers and oral health care providers to support the individualized needs of the children.

-The data below represents the percentage of Head Start and Early Head Start children that received comprehensive medical exams and dental exams for the 2021-2022 program year.
+The data below represents the percentage of Head Start and Early Head Start children that received comprehensive medical exams and dental exams for the 2022-2023 program year.

 Early on in the pandemic, routine physical exams and routine dental visits were canceled across the state.
 This initial response impacted the number of children who were able to remain up-to-date and stay up-to-date.
-Our staff have worked to support families with catching-up, but the numbers are still lower than prepandemic levels.
+Our staff have worked to support families with catching-up, but we are still seeing an impact on the numbers from pre-pandemic levels.